MultiSafepay/docs/content/payment-methods/zinia.md

 After the first partial shipment, the expiration period is reduced.
 You have **10** days to ship the remaining items, or the order expires.
 The capture period can be extended twice, each by **14** days.

-If an order cannot be shipped within **10** days and you do not want to cancel the order, you can extend the expiration period to a maximum of **180** days.
-After this time, the order is canceled and refunded.
+You cannot extend the shipping period of an installment transaction.
+After **10** days, the order is canceled and refunded.

 </details>